gohard-llc-inc/gohard/README.md

 gohard
 ======

-A javascript pre-processor that seperates the men from the boys.
+A javascript pre-processor that seperates the men _rom the boys.
 You think you're good at javascript?
 Well then it's time to go hard.
+No effs allowed.

-FAQ
+_AQ
 ----
 Q1) Am I going hard?
-A1) If you're asking, no.
+A1) I_ you're asking, no.

 Q2) Why?
 A2) Why not?